 We use this simple Oster blender, and it has been going strong for years!

-Our favorite smoothie ingredients: bananas, strawberries, blueberries, almond milk, coco powder, nut butter, cinnamon, chia seeds, hemp hearts, spinach, apples, ice.
+Our favorite smoothie ingredients: bananas, strawberries, blueberries, almond milk, cocoa powder, nut butter, cinnamon, chia seeds, hemp hearts, spinach, apples, and ice.

 7. Energy Balls

 Kids can help to measure ingredients, pick add-ins, and mix.
-It becomes pretty tough to combine with a spoon because of how thick it is, so we let out kids use their hands to mash it all together.
+It becomes pretty tough to mix with a spoon because it’s so thick, so we let our kids use their hands to mash it all together.
 They can then help to roll the mix into balls.

 A batch can be stored in the freezer and defrosted as needed.
 We wrap each ball in wax paper and twist the ends like a taffy wrapper.
 This makes it easy to grab balls and pack them as a snack when you head out of the house.